- Why your business should have an EIN, even if it’s an LLC.

 - Confused by some of the questions on the SS-4 form?
 We provide you guidance.

 It’s recommend that you obtain an EIN number soon after the formation of your LLC, whether you are forming a single-member or multi-member LLC.
 This avoids confusion between the company and the member, and minimizes potential alter-ego liability.
 Follow the instructions on the SS-4 Form (the application for the EIN).
-Here are some common questions:
+Here are some common questions about Form SS-4:

 Box 11: What should I list as my business start date?
 It is completely up to you to decide when to list the business start date.
 If you do not know when you will start conducting business in the future, you can list your date of formation.